-What are some significant lending transactions that have taken place in your jurisdiction in recent years?
+1.2 What are some significant lending transactions that have taken place in your jurisdiction in recent years?

 Due to the nature of the work, many transactions are highly confidential.
-Carey Olsen is active on over 30 global bank panels.
+Carey Olsen is active in over 30 global bank panels.
 As part of bank panel terms, we are unable to disclose the names of these banks.